sequenia/better_params/README.md

 Adds useful methods to `ActionController:: Parameters` for modifying parameters.

 ## Usage
-`ActionController:: Parameters` has useful methods for modifying parameters.
+`ActionController::Parameters` has useful methods for modifying parameters.

 ### AddDestroyInfo
 Adds the *_destroy* attribute to existing *has_many* associations that were not passed for modification.